-- The potential at which the pipe conductor is submitted could be different from 0 V, but without being isolated.
-This one could be used as a possible control of the particles lost, and, consequently also, as a control of the electrons/ions densities.
-A positive potential will create an electrons sheath layer with more electrons lost than ions lost.
+- The potential at which certain elements of the pipe are submitted could be different from 0 V, as developed in Appendix E. This equipment (rings) could be used as a possible control of the particles lost, and, consequently also, as a control of the electrons/ions densities.
+A positive potential on these rings will create an electrons sheath layer with more electrons lost than ions lost.
 Reversely, a negative potential will create an ions sheath layer with more ions lost than electrons lost. - Collisions of ions (and Alpha particles) with the pipe wall can introduce impurities in the plasma, which must be limited to the minimum (see §5.4.3), however taking into account the reactor control necessity (§5.8 and §5.4.3.5).

-5.4.3 Radiation losses and, particularly, the Bremsstrahlung effect
+5.4.3 Radiation losses and, particularly, the Bremsstrahlung effect not be considered further.